Post modified on

 Too broad Ad text branches

-You can have perfect ad text branch with many variants, but your perfectionism might soon backfire.
+You can have a perfect ad text branch with many variants, but your perfectionism might soon backfire.
 You cannot duplicate the whole ad text branch into the same campaign.
-Rather use more ads with different conditions – you duplicate it with all conditions into the same campaigns and just change the differences.
+(Update: September 2019 – now it is possible to duplicate the whole ad branch in the same or other campaigns) Rather use more ads with different conditions – you duplicate it with all conditions into the same campaigns and just change the differences.

 Product name is longer than 30 characters

-Product title is the core.
+The product title is the core.
 That is what people search for and what I sell.
 The CTR and QS plummet if you do not have it in the headline.
-Should I exclude them from classical search ads completely and let DSA to manage them?
+Should I exclude them from classical search ads completely and let DSA manage them?
 Yes, it is better to keep DSA.
-But in some cases you can “chop” the product name into pieces and fill headline 2 and 3.
+But in some cases, you can “chop” the product name into pieces and fill headlines 2 and 3.
 It doesn’t look good, but it works.

-How to became product name chopping master with PPC Bee?
+How to become a product name chopping master with PPC Bee?